hyundai-robotics/doc-hi6-operation/book.md

 Touch \[Sensor Sync\] in the panel selection window.
 Then, the sensor sync window will appear.

 You can check the information related to the conveyor and press sync functions.
-The sensor sync function can be activated by setting the sync status as conveyor or press in the \[Set up&gt; 4: Application Parameter &gt; 4: Sensor Sync\] menu.
+The sensor sync function can be activated by setting the sync status as conveyor or press in the \[system&gt; 4: Application Parameter &gt; 4: Sensor Sync\] menu.

 ![Figure 49 Sensor Sync Monitoring](../_assets/image_418.png)